 When to see a doctor

-Talk to your health care provider if you have concerns about your sex life, especially if you're concerned about your ability to have an orgasm.
+Talk to your healthcare professional if you have concerns about your sex life, especially if you're concerned about your ability to have an orgasm.

 Sexual arousal and orgasms are complex reactions to various physical, emotional, sensory and psychological factors.
 Difficulties in any of these areas can affect your ability to have an orgasm.